ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 Abort terminates a Connection without delivering any remaining Messages.
 This action does
-not affect any other Connection that is entangled with this one in a Connection Group.
+not affect any other Connection that in the same Connection Group.

 ~~~
 Connection.Abort()
 ~~~

-CloseGroup gracefully terminates a Connection and any other Connections that are
+CloseGroup gracefully terminates a Connection and any other Connections in the
-entangled with this one in a Connection Group.
+same Connection Group.
 For example, all of the Connections in a
 group might be streams of a single session for a multistreaming protocol; closing the entire
 group will close the underlying session.
 See also {{groups}}.
 As with Close, any Messages
 remaining to be processed on a Connection will be handled prior to closing.